Variations on Muchnik's Conditional Complexity Theorem: Muchnik's Theorem and Extractors

 This definition is typically used for $t=\poly(|x|)$.
-Intuitively, a $\CAM$-des\-crip\-tion $p$ of a string $x$ (given another string $y$) is an interactive Arthur--Merlin protocol: Arthur himself can do probabilistic polynomial computations, and can ask questions to all-powerful but not trustworthy Merlin; Merlin can do any computations and provide to Arthur any requested certificate.
+Intuitively, a $\CAM$-des\-crip\-tion $p$ of a string $x$ given another string $y$ is an interactive Arthur--Merlin protocol: Arthur himself can do probabilistic polynomial computations, and can ask questions to all-powerful but not trustworthy Merlin; Merlin can do any computations and provide to Arthur any requested certificate.
 So, Arthur should ask such questions that the certificates returned by Merlin could be effectively used to generate $x$.
-With this version of resource-bounded Kolmogorov complexity we have a variant of Muchnik's theorem: \begin{theorem} For every polynomial $t_1$ there exists a polynomial $t_2$ such that the following condition holds.
-For all strings $a,b$ of length at most $n$ such that $\KS^{t_1(n),\infty}(a|b)\le k$, there exists a string $p$ of length $k+O(\log^3 n)$ such that \begin{itemize} \item $\KS^{t_2(n),\infty}(p|a)=O(\log^3 n)$ and \item $\CAM^{t_2(n)}(a|b,p)=O(\log^3 n)$. \end{itemize} \end{theorem} \textbf{Proof:} In the proof of this theorem we cannot use an arbitrary effective extractor.
+With this version of resource-bounded Kolmogorov complexity we have a variant of Muchnik's theorem: \begin{theorem} For every polynomial $t_1$, there exists a polynomial $t_2$ such that the following condition holds.
+Let $a,b$ be strings such that $\KS^{t_1(n),\infty}(a\mmid b)< k$, where $n=|a|$.
+Then there exists a string $p$ of length $k+O(\log^3 n)$ such that \begin{itemize} \item $\KS^{t_2(n),\infty}(p\mmid a)=O(\log^3 n)$ and \item $\CAM^{t_2(n)}(a\mmid b,p)=O(\log^3 n)$. \end{itemize} \end{theorem} \textbf{Proof:} In the proof of this theorem we cannot use an arbitrary effective extractor.
 We employ very essentially properties of one particular extractor constructed by L.~Trevisan~\cite{trevisan}.
 Our arguments mostly repeat the proof of Theorem~3 from~\cite{BLvM}.

-First of all we recall the definition of the Trevisan extractor, which is based on the technique from the seminal paper by Nisan and Wigderson~\cite{NW97}.
+First of all we remind the definition of the Trevisan extractor, which is based on the technique from the seminal paper by Nisan and Wigderson~\cite{NW97}.
 The first crucial ingredient of the Trevisan function is a weak design.
 A system of sets

 is called a weak design with parameters $(l,d)$ if each $S_i$ consists of $l$ elements and for every $i>1$ the sum $\sum\limits_{j=1}^{i-1}2^{\#(S_i\cap S_j)}$ is bounded by $(m-1)$.
 Weak designs exist; moreover, they can be constructed effectively.
 More precisely, there exists an algorithm that for any given $l,m$ generates a week design with $d=O(l^2\log m)$ in time polynomial in $l$ and $m$, see~\cite{NW97}.